Banjo Brothers Market Pannier Review

 Similar to the Green Guru Dutchy, this pannier has a very simple mounting system.
 Consisting of two non-locking hooks and an elastic band with a hook at the end of it, it was very easy to quickly secure and remove this pannier from the rack.
 However, the hooks are fixed in place and the elastic strap isn't very easy to adjust without completely re-tying.

 This model had the largest dimensions of all our townie panniers.
-Although the Blackburn Local Cooler had greater overall storage capacity, we were impressed by how much we could fit into the singular bag of the Market Pannier.
+We were impressed by how much we could fit into the singular bag of the Market Pannier.
 With a boxy profile, we were able to fit a 12 pack of beer, non-perishable cans, pasta, tortillas, four apples, and a cantaloupe with ease.

 In addition to its large main compartment, the Market Pannier also came equipped with both an internal zippered pocket and external velcro pocket to hold smaller items or the removable shoulder strap so they don't get mixed in with the rest of your gear.
 We also liked how this pannier could be folded down and cinched tight when hauling a full load.